proepkes/UnityLockstep/README.md

 Initial commit was targeting the following protocol: https://www.reddit.com/r/Unity3D/comments/aewepu/rts_networking_simulate_on_serverbeat/.
 It turned out that bad network conditions made the game unplayable.
 The project has shifted to an architecture you see below.

-Currently the rollback of adding new entities should be stable.
-If you spawn entities in multiple instances, all simulations will have  a synced state no matter how many packets drop or how high the lag is.
+Currently the rollback of adding new and changing entities should be stable.
+If you spawn or navigate entities in multiple gamne-instances, all simulations will have a synced state no matter how many packets drop or how high the lag is.
 Clientside prediction makes sure that local commands are executed under any condition.

-Rollback for entity-changes (e.g. position-change) is currently in progress.
-Using the navigation-feature in combination with rollback will lead to desync or game crashes.

 ![Overview](/Docs/Overview.svg "Overview")